WRI-Cities/payanam/README.md

 - Different trip patterns under the same route + direction
 - Fares and transfers
 - Grouping of stops under common stations/terminals
+- Different schedules for specific dates (calendar_dates.txt)
+- Per-stop timings.
+Instead, just the trip's start and end timings are taken.

+We advise users to use this tool only if their situation matches the described use case, and for the further tweaks mentioned, take it to static-GTFS-Manager or other GTFS management tools or services.
+This community site: [Awesome Transit](https://github.com/CUTR-at-USF/awesome-transit) gives a good listing of all things GTFS.